NL-BioImaging/biomero/resources/tutorials/tutorial_local_slurm.md

 ## Introduction

-This library is meant to be used with some external HPC cluster using Slurm, to offload your (Omero) compute to servers suited for it.
+This library is meant to be used with some external HPC cluster using Slurm, to offload your (OMERO) compute to servers suited for it.

-However, if you don't have ready access (yet) to such a cluster, you might want to spin some test environment up locally and connect your (local) Omero to it.
+However, if you don't have ready access (yet) to such a cluster, you might want to spin some test environment up locally and connect your (local) OMERO to it.
 This is what we will cover in this tutorial.

 ## 0. Requirements